 - Independent Expenditure committee – An individual or entity that makes one or more independent expenditures to pay for a communication totaling $1,000 or more in a calendar year.

-- A candidate or an elected officeholder in one jurisdiction who runs for an office in another jurisdiction must file campaign statements for all committees he or she controls in both jurisdictions.
+- A candidate or an elected officeholder in one jurisdiction who runs for an office in another jurisdiction must file campaign statements for all committees she or he controls in both jurisdictions.
 (FPPC Regulation 18405)

-- If an officeholder had an active committee in 2018 but which terminated before June 30, 2018, the officeholder is required to file an Officeholder Statement (FPPC 460) that covers from the day following the closing date of the last committee disclosure filing through June 30, 2018.
+- If an officeholder had an active committee in 2018 but which terminated before the end of the year, the officeholder is required to file an Officeholder Statement (FPPC 460) that covers from the day following the closing date of the last committee disclosure filing through December 31, 2019.